-Hallmark’s newest Hallmark Hall of Fame movie, The Christmas Train, is based on a bestseller by David Baldacci, about a cynical journalist who finds love on a cross-country train ride.
+Hallmark’s 2017 Hallmark Hall of Fame movie, The Christmas Train, is based on a bestseller by David Baldacci, about a cynical journalist who finds love on a cross-country train ride.
 Hallmark has a wonderful way of filling their movies with Christmas magic, snow, and a wintry feel no matter when or where they’re filmed.
 Although The Christmas Train is about a life-changing train ride, many of the scenes weren’t even filmed on a train.

 The Christmas Train was filmed in Canada, including in Vancouver and British Columbia.